utah-cs4470-sp23/class/hw14/README.md

 - Add the body *to the computed pointer*
 - Finally, increment the loop indices. *Here, use the topological order.*
-- One outside the loop, free all the *array and sum* indices and also the sum bounds, but not the array bounds.
+- Once outside the loop, free all the *array and sum* indices and also the sum bounds, but not the array bounds.

 We recommend going step by step through these modifications and